larrybotha/everything/resources/videos/Huberman Lab Episode 1 - How Your Nervous System Works & Changes.md

 49:51
 to erase a trauma.
 The memories themselves don't get erased.
-I'm sorry to say 49:56 that the memories don't themselves get erased, but the emotional load of memories can be reduced.
+I'm sorry to say 49:56 that the **memories don't themselves get erased, but the emotional load of memories can be reduced**.
 And there are a number of different ways
 50:01
 that that can happen but they all require this thing that we're calling neuroplasticity.
 50:07
+We're going to have a large number of discussions about **neuroplasticity in depth, but the most important thing to understand
+50:14
-We're going to have a large number of discussions about neuroplasticity in depth, but the most important thing to understand 50:14 is that it is indeed a two phase process.
-What governs the transition between alert and focused The Pillar of Plasticity
+is that it is indeed a two phase process.** **What governs the transition between alert and focused The Pillar of Plasticity
 50:21
-and these deep rest and deep sleep states is a system in our brain and body, 50:27 a certain aspect of the nervous system called the autonomic nervous system.
+and these deep rest and deep sleep states is a system in our brain and body, 50:27 a certain aspect of the nervous system called the autonomic nervous system**.
 And it is immensely important to understand 50:33 how this autonomic nervous system works.
-It has names like the sympathetic nervous system and parasympathetic nervous system 50:39 which frankly are complicated names because they're a little bit misleading.
-Sympathetic is the one that's associated 50:45 with more alertness.
+It has names like the sympathetic nervous system and parasympathetic nervous system 50:39 which frankly are complicated names because they're a little bit misleading. **Sympathetic is the one that's associated 50:45 with more alertness.
 Parasympathetic is the one that's associated with more calmness.
 And it gets really misleading 50:51 because the sympathetic nervous system sounds like sympathy.
 And then people think it's related to calm.
 I'm going to call it the alertness system
 50:57
-and the calmness system, because even though sympathetic and parasympathetic 51:02 are sometimes used, people really get confused.
-So the way to think about the autonomic nervous system 51:08 and the reason it's important for every aspect of your life, but in particular for neuroplasticity 51:13 and engaging in these focus states and in these de-focused states is that it works sort of like a seesaw.
+and the calmness system**, because even though sympathetic and parasympathetic 51:02 are sometimes used, people really get confused.
+So the way to think about the autonomic nervous system 51:08 and **the reason it's important for every aspect of your life, but in particular for neuroplasticity 51:13 and engaging in these focus states and in these de-focused states is that it works sort of like a seesaw.**
 51:19
 Every 24 hours, we're all familiar with the fact that when we wake up in the morning we might be a little bit groggy 51:25